xerhard/XFM2-resources/README.md

 Therefore there are some projects started with several solutions to expand the possibilities of the XFM2

+(In the mean time René Ceballos started another synth, the [XVA1](https://www.futur3soundz.com/) which is a virtual analog synth on the same hardware as the XFM2)

 ## Social

 [XFM2 on Gearlutz](https://www.gearslutz.com/board/electronic-music-instruments-and-electronic-music-production/1297008-xfm2-fgpa-based-fm-synth-1.html)

-[Slack Channel for XFM2](https://join.slack.com/t/xfm2/shared_invite/zt-dmrs50h3-34WvYiWgPBWruNXSXLYgBg)  (if not vaild anymore send me a mail, see profile)
+[Slack Channel for XFM2 and XVA1](https://join.slack.com/t/xfm2/shared_invite/zt-dmrs50h3-34WvYiWgPBWruNXSXLYgBg)  (if not vaild anymore send me a mail, see profile)

 ## Hard and software projects